josealdo/EMSE21-ifdefs-with-eye-tracking/README.md

 ## Graphical Visualizations for Heatmaps, Gaze Transitions, and Scans

-All graphical visualizations regarding heatmaps, gaze transitions, and scans are available <a href="https://github.com/josealdo/EMSE20-ifdefs-with-eye-tracking/blob/master/Graphical%20Visualizations">here</a>.
+All graphical visualizations regarding fixations are available <a href="https://github.com/josealdo/EMSE20-ifdefs-with-eye-tracking/blob/master/Graphical%20Visualizations">here</a>.